Assimiliationist Bias in Equal Protection: The Visibility Presumption and the Case of Don't Ask, Don't Tell, 108 Yale Law journal 485 (1998)

 Two commonalities emphasized by the courts are that race and sex

 ostensibly mark individuals with immutable and visible traits.
 A

 classification will therefore be less likely to receive heightened scrutiny if

 its defining traits can be altered or concealed.
 By withholding protection

 from these classifications, the judiciary is subtly encouraging groups

 comprised by such classifications to assimilate by changing or hiding their

 defining characteristic.
 This is an assimilationist bias in equal protection,

 equal protection, queer

 Yoshino, Kenji, "Assimiliationist Bias in Equal Protection: The Visibility Presumption and the Case of Don't Ask, Don't Tell" (1998).
 Faculty Scholarship Series.
-Paper 4385.
+4385.